jsonh-org/JsonhTs/README.md

 # JsonhJs

-JSON for Humans in JavaScript.
+JSON for Humans in TypeScript/JavaScript.